d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 ## Extracting Center Words and Context Words

-We use words with a distance from the center word not exceeding the context window size as the context words of the given center target word.
-The following definition function extracts all the center words and their context words.
-It uniformly and randomly samples an integer to be used as the context window size between integer 1 and the `max_window_size` (maximum context window).
+The following `get_centers_and_contexts`
+function extracts all the
+center words and their context words from `corpus`.
+It uniformly samples an integer between 1 and `max_window_size` at random as the context window size.
+For any center word,
+those words
+whose distance from it
+does not exceed the sampled
+context window size
+are its context words.

 ```{.python .input}
 #@tab all